-One of the key figures of French Impressionism, Edgar Degas often focused on images of the ballet.
-In paintings, pastels and sculptures, the artist focused on the movements and physical presence of young dancers.
-Unlike his paintings and pastels, the artist’s sculptures were not as well known during his lifetime.
-Originally conceived in wax, sculptures such as Dancer Looking at the Sole of Her Right Foot preserve both the textures and suggested impression of a figure as it moves through space and time.
+Edgar Degas, a key figure of French Impressionism, often focused on images of the ballet.
+In paintings, pastels, and sculptures, the artist focused on the movements and physical presence of young dancers.
+During his lifetime, Degas’ sculptures were less widely known than his paintings and pastels.
+Sculptures such as Dancer Looking at the Sole of Her Right Foot, originally conceived in wax, preserve the textures and the suggested impression of a figure as it moves through space and time.